nepalcodes/unitednepali/README.md

 # Install all the dependencies
 npm install

-# Call bootstrap scirpt to bootstrap the monorepo
+# Call bootstrap script to bootstrap the monorepo
 npm run bootstrap

 # Starting the application